ivanscut/HilbertSampling/readme.txt

 STEP 3. run main.exe

-STEP 4. get the *.txt data
+STEP 4. get the *.txt data (All the run times are in milliseconds)

 NOTE THAT THE CODE HAS ONLY BEEN TESTED ON WINDOWS 64 BITS.